HL7/US-Core/my-notes/USCDI v2 New Stuff.md

 1. Date of Diagnosis vs ~~Onset date~~.
     1. Michelle (Cerner) requesting ONC to clarify
-        1. Onset vs
+        1. Onset Date
-        2. Recorded vs
+        2. AssertedDate
-        3. Date of Diagnosis
+        3. Recorded Date (original)
-1. Encounter Location: Is this the
+        4. Record Date (localsystem)

+   >ONC Response – ONC maintains the current definition of Date of Diagnosis and have communicated that with the working groups responsible for updating appropriate exchange standards FHIR US Core and C-CDA to insure accurate representation of this data element in future versions of these standards.

     1. :heavy_check_mark: physical location of *where* the encounter occurred or
     2. :x: location of organization *which* provided the service?</br>